 Volunteering Australia made a further submission to the Royal Commission to address the role of volunteers in the disability services workforce.
 Volunteering creates opportunities, facilitates social inclusion, brings unique value to services, and connects people to their communities.
 In the face of ongoing challenges, the value of volunteers and volunteer-supported services in the disability services sector must be acknowledged, celebrated, and safeguarded.

 To promote more robust disability workforce planning, which considers and safeguards the unique contributions of volunteers, we have made the following recommendations to the Royal Commission:

 - Commission a Disability Services Workforce Census which collects data on volunteering in the sector.

 - Reconsider the funding model and administrative requirements for volunteer involving organisations under the NDIS.

 - Include volunteers in ongoing workforce planning for the disability services sector.

 - Commission research on the contribution of volunteering to program outcomes in disability services.

 A lack of clear data on volunteering in the sector, complications surrounding the resourcing of volunteer-supported programs, and the ongoing challenges of COVID-19 necessitate more comprehensive national planning for volunteering in disability services.
 Ongoing work in the disability services sector must acknowledge and plan to support the involvement of volunteers, with the aim to preserve their unique contribution to the lives of people with disability.

 See our submission here.

-In the coming months, Volunteering Australia will continue to advocate for the inclusion of volunteering in national strategies and processes relating to people with disability and for better recognition of volunteers engaged in disability services.
+Volunteering Australia will continue to advocate for the inclusion of volunteering in national strategies and processes relating to people with disability and for better recognition of volunteers engaged in disability services.